zhangbo8418/mod-playerbots/README.md

 ### Docker Installation

-**Docker installation is considered experimental.** To install the module on a Docker installation, run:
+Docker installations are considered experimental (unofficial with limited support), and previous Docker experience is recommended.
+To install the `mod-playerbots` on Docker, first clone the required branch of AzerothCore and this module:

 ```bash
 git clone https://github.com/mod-playerbots/azerothcore-wotlk.git --branch=Playerbot